Differentiate Quality of Experience Scheduling for Deep Learning Inferences with Docker Containers in the Cloud: Performance Evaluation

 \subsection{Single Model}

-We conduct a set of experiments with a single model.
-Each job is providing services inside a container with a specific objective.
+We conducted a set of experiments with a single model.
+Each job provides services inside a container with a specific objective.
 Our single model experiments use Resnet-50 as the source image.